‘Dragon Ball Heroes’ Episode 10 Spoilers: Lagss Almost Defeated Son Goku, Vegeta Goes Beyond Super Saiyan Blue

 Dragon Ball Heroes Episode 10 featured the continuation of the battle between Son Goku, Vegeta, Trunks, and Jiren and the Core Area Warriors led by Hearts.
-Despite seeing Son Goku’s incredible power, Hearts remains calm, showing how confident he is that they can accomplish their mission to kill God of Everything and rule the entire world.
+Despite seeing Son Goku’s incredible power, Hearts remained calm, showing how confident he is that they can accomplish their mission to kill God of Everything and rule the entire world.

 Dragon Ball Heroes Episode 10 started with Son Goku finally deciding to approach Hearts.
 However, just when he was about to test the power of the Core Area Warriors leader, Kamin and Oren appeared and attacked Son Goku with Ki blasts.
 Luckily, with the help of the power of Ultra Instinct, Son Goku easily dodged the attacks of the twins.
 Despite being outnumbered, Son Goku still proved to be more powerful than Kamin and Oren.

-After receiving huge damage in their previous encounter with the Core Area Warriors, Trunks and Vegeta were just serving as spectators.
+After receiving some huge damage in their previous encounter with the Core Area Warriors, Trunks and Vegeta were just serving as spectators.
 Dragon Ball Heroes Episode 10 also showed Jiren fighting Evil Zamasu, a former Kaioshin apprentice who used the Super Dragon Balls to steal Son Goku’s body and gain immortality.
-To immediately end the right, Jiren built an energy ball and launched it against Evil Zamasu.
+To immediately end the fight, Jiren built an energy ball and launched it against Evil Zamasu.

-Pride Trooper leader Toppo thought that the fight is over when Jiren turned Evil Zamasu into dust.
+Pride Trooper leader Toppo thought that the fight was over when Jiren turned Evil Zamasu into dust.
 However, Jiren started to sense Evil Zamasu’s Ki once again.
-It was revealed that like Kamin and Oren, Evil Zamasu also has the ability to regenerate his body.
+It was revealed that, like Kamin and Oren, Evil Zamasu also has the ability to regenerate his body.

 SUPER DRAGON BALL HEROES Reveals Episode 11 Title, Release Date: https://t.co/p1oq3zyl2C pic.twitter.com/FdxtiY1eyg